Best Domain Name For Affiliate Marketing

 After purchasing my domain, I checked the DA score of my brand new domain.

-That’s when I discovered the domain that I just purchased had one of the highest spam scores that I’ve ever seen.
+That’s when I discovered the domain name that I just purchased had one of the highest spam scores that I’ve ever seen.

 How was that possible if it was brand new?